McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ![Screenshot of the dedicated search page](search_page.png?&width=60pc)

 {{% notice note %}}
 To have Hugo create the dedicated search page successfully, you must not generate the URL `http://example.com/mysite/search.html` from your own content.
-This can happen if you set `uglyURLs=true` in your `config.toml` and defining a Markdown file `content/search.md`.
+This can happen if you set `uglyURLs=true` in your `hugo.toml` and defining a Markdown file `content/search.md`.

 To make sure, there is no duplicate content for any given URL of your project, run `hugo --printPathWarnings`.
 {{% /notice %}}

 ## Activate print support

 You can activate print support to add the capability to print whole chapters or even the complete site.
-Just add the `PRINT` output format to your home, section and page in your `config.toml` as seen below:
+Just add the `PRINT` output format to your home, section and page in your `hugo.toml` as seen below:

 ```toml
 [outputs]